PaeiChe/Paralis-Modular/README.md

 - Triggers are normalled

 - Right Output (-+) will sample and hold internal noise and output a bipolar signal.
-If connected it and will sample & hold the Input.
+If connected it will sample & hold the Input.

 - Left Output (+) is unipolar.
   (i) By default the switch is toggled to the left (i.e. away from bipolar output).
 In this state (+) will sample & hold internal noise.